autodesk-platform-services/aps-design.automation-csharp-revit.local.debug.tool/README.md

 ## Prerequisites

-1. **Forge Account**: Learn how to create a Forge Account, activate your subscription, and create an app at [this tutorial](http://learnforge.autodesk.io/#/account/).
+1. **APS Account**: Learn how to create a APS Account, activate your subscription, and create an app at [this tutorial](http://aps.autodesk.com/tutorials/#/account/).
 2. **Visual Studio**: [2019 or newer](https://visualstudio.microsoft.com/)
 3. **.NET Framework** basic knowledge with C#
 4. **Revit** 2019: required for compiling plugin changes